-I did not come across this amazing movie until I was in my mid-20's.
+I did not come across this amazing movie until I was in my mid-20s.
 (It was a half-box-of-tissue movie for me.)
-The all-star cast included Jimmy Stewart, Donna Reed, and Lionel Barrymore.
+The all-star cast includes Jimmy Stewart, Donna Reed, and Lionel Barrymore.
 The movie has many shifts in mood.
-Lighthearted moments, outright comedy, drama, intrigue--the movie exhibits all the elements of a great movie.
+Lighthearted moments, outright comedy, drama, intrigue—it exhibits all the elements of a great movie.
 Released in 1946, the movie was produced and directed by Frank Capra.
 The drama is based on the short story The Greatest Gift by Philip Van Doren Stern.

 George Bailey (Jimmy Stewart) has big plans, which include leaving his hometown, Bedford Falls, to see the world.
 He is on the eve of leaving for good, getting ready to pack his suitcase.
 There is a family crisis; George gets stuck in this little town.
 Life intervened, so George didn't get to see the world.
 Instead, he discovered how big one person can be in a small world.

-Many surprises are in store for George and he learns much about himself.
-He discovers "It's A Wonderful Life"!
+Many surprises are in store for George, and he learns much about himself.
+He discovers that "it's a wonderful life!"
 After viewing this film, we can learn much about ourselves, too.
 The movie captures the Christmas Spirit by displaying the joy of self-sacrifice, redemption, friendship, love, family, loyalty and commitment.

 The movie is filmed in such beautiful colors.
 If you enjoy singing and acting by Bing Crosby and humor and dancing performed by Danny Kaye, this film won't disappoint!
 The whole cast adds to the development of suspense that leads up to Christmas Eve.
 The rich red of the Santa costumes in the final number adds greatly to the film.